Lentils and vegetables, covered with mashed potatoes, and baked until golden

 - Cook the frozen peas about 3 min in a small pot of salted boiling water.
 Drain well, then place the peas on top of the lentils.

-- Cover with aluminum foil and bake in the middle of the oven until hot, about 30 min.
+- Bake in the middle of the oven until the top is golden-brown, about 30 min.
 Serve.

 The pies can be frozen right after having been covered with the mashed potatoes and individually wrapped.
 They can be baked (taken directly from the freezer) for about 50 min at 190°C/375°F.